 If you’re entitled to use an airport lounge on the basis of your travel class, in other words your ticket entitles you to lounge access, most of the time it’s paid for by the airline you’re flying with.

-For example, a Business Class passenger flying on Malaysia Airlines from Singapore to Kuala Lumpur decides to try a couple of the Oneworld lounges.
+For example, a Business Class passenger flying on Malaysia Airlines from Singapore to Kuala Lumpur decides to try a couple of the Oneworld lounges at Changi.
 A meal in the Qantas Singapore Business Lounge, followed by a glass of Champagne (yes they do have it, on request) in the British Airways lounge.

 Malaysia Airlines will pay Qantas and British Airways respectively for this passenger’s two lounge visits.